 e) In relation to suppliers: their relation to the Procurement Area, registration and classification processes, respect for Human Rights and ethical principles in doing business, environmental responsibility, respect for workplace health and safety rules and procurement from local suppliers.

-f) In relation to the media: the communication of significant events (hechos relevantes) sent to the National Securities Market Commission, matters related to electricity regulation in the countries in which the Group operates, its global strategy and international positioning, corporate governance and the Company's sustainable development strategy.
+f) In relation to the media: the dissemination of inside information or other relevant information through the National Securities Market Commission, matters related to electricity regulation in the countries in which the Group operates, its global strategy and international positioning, corporate governance and the Company's sustainable development strategy.

 g) In relation society in general: issues relating to electricity regulation as well as innovation and protection of the environment, compliance with the Sustainable Development Goals promoted by the United Nations Organization, promotion of the universalisation of energy, as well as the Groupp's contribution to the communities in which it is present in areas like entrepreneurship, education, art and culture.